TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 took) using a heatmap decomposed by host, zone, application, or syscall.
 The "cputime" heatmap presents a similar visualization based on the actual CPU time used by the syscall rather than elapsed wall clock time.

+The "subsecond" heatmap traces the time a syscall was called, showing the time within a second on the y-axis.
+A timed activity that occured once per second at the same time would appear as a single horizontal line.
+One that crept over time by performing work and then sleeping for a full second would appear as a diagonal line.
+These details can help characterize the syscall workload performed by application threads.

 ## TCP-related metrics